Probing symmetries of quantum many-body systems through gap ratio statistics

 Other natural extensions include replacing Eq.~\eqref{wignersurmize3}, which is our starting point, by the equivalent expression for matrices of larger sizes: indeed \cite{atas2013joint} obtains, from the exact expression of the joint spacing distribution for $4\times 4$ matrices, an expression for $P(r)$ which is more accurate than Eq.~\eqref{prRMT} by an order of magnitude.
 Another possible direction is to study the non-Hermitian situation~\cite{sa_complex_2020} with symmetries.

+A natural generalization would be to consider higher-order spacing ratios: as was shown numerically in \cite{tekur2018symmetry,bhosale2019superposition} higher-order ratios of random matrices with $m$-fold symmetry can be related with ratios of random matrices with Dyson exponent $m$, allowing to detect underlying symmetries.
+An extension to our work could provide analytical grounds to these observations.

 Finally, it would be interesting to analyze the case of weak symmetry breakings (with small matrix elements between different blocks), using a perturbative approach to estimate $P(r)$ in the same vein as the computation performed for the level spacing distribution in \cite{Leitner_1993}.